 This course will require students to apply research methods and skills in the field of biology towards the completion of original student-conducted research.
 This course may require library research, field and/or laboratory research, and statistical analysis to be completed under the supervision of a faculty advisor.
 Independent lab time is included in the schedule.
 A lab fee is required.
 A lab fee is required.
 Prerequisite: C- or better in SCI 495 or consent of instructor.
-Course may be taken for a range of units (0.5-2 units per semester), offered each semester.
+Course may be taken for a range of units (0.5-2 units per semester) but 2 units are required before advancing to BIO 499.
+Offered each semester.